daniel-mar/daniel-mar/README.md

 ### Weather Converter
 ##### https://daniel-mar.github.io/dojo-weather/index.html
 - Project goal: Create a website in vanilla HTML, CSS, JavaScript that has default values within a mock city, to utilize functionality of JavaScript to convert values between Fahrenheit and Celcius.
 Plus practice in wireframe layouts with BootstapJs.

-### Graduation Countdown Timer
-- Project goal: Manipulate and update the HTML elements.
-Create a days, hours countdown timer between current time and my coding bootcamp graduation.
-- HTML, CSS, JavaScript: Used JavaScript for calculating and outputting the difference between a target time and current time.
-One of my first project's in vanilla javascript.

 <!--
 **daniel-mar/daniel-mar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.